crisisfighters/crisisfighters.org/content/project-ideas.md

     weight: 80
 ---

-In addition to the great [initiatives](initiatives) that are alread out there, we want to collect inspiring ideas.
+In addition to the great [initiatives](initiatives) that are already out there, we want to collect inspiring ideas.
 [Reach out](mailto:hi@crisisfighters.org) to add more.

 ## Decision Tree - "What can I do?"
 (Yet to be named)
 Many people ask themselves how they can help and googling that yields a lot of irrelevant info around personal consumption.
 While that's good and helps a tiny little bit, in reality we need to change mainstream politics globally.